uadmin/uadmin-docs/dapi/log_functions.rst

 -------------------
 `Back To Top`_

-APILogReader is an interface that contains the method APILogRead with the type of func(\*http.Request) bool.
-If the value is true, the system will track the user action in the logs as Read when he use the dAPI read method.
+APILogReader is an interface for models to control logging their read function in dAPI.

 Type: